 The age of classical jus commune, 12th-15th centuries: public institutions; the glossators; classical canon law; the commentators; legal praxis and school; local law and particular law; the system of sources; the formation of common law.

 The age of absolutism, 16th-18th centuries: constitutional monarchy and types of legal norms; the legal profession and institutions; equity and common law; the 'scuola culta'; practicing jurists; Second Scholasticism; natural law; crisis in the jus commune.

 The age of reforms, 18th-19th centuries: law during the Enlightenment; eighteenth- century reforms; law and the French Revolution.

 The age of codification, 19th-20th centuries, overview.

-Padoa Schioppa, Storia del diritto in Europa - Dal medioevo all'età contemporanea, Il Mulino 2016, second edition, enlarged and corrected, from Late Antiquity to the Age of Reforms.
+A. Padoa Schioppa, Storia del diritto in Europa - Dal medioevo all'età contemporanea, seconda edizione, Bologna, Il Mulino 2016, pp. 33-494.

-· A detailed course syllabus with all the necessary information, including exam dates, will be handed out at the first lesson.
-The same syllabus will then be published on the professor's web page, where all additional information regarding the course will be made available.
+A detailed course syllabus with all the necessary information, including exam dates, will be handed out at the first lesson.
+The same syllabus will then be published on the Department's website, as well as on the professor's web page, where all additional information regarding the course will be made available.

 Professor Gigliola di Renzo Villata's office hours are on Wednesday from 9. a.m. to 10.30 a.m. from October 2017 until 2018 February 28th.
 During the period of the course 2017/2018 on Wednesday from 10.30 a.m. to 12.00. a.m.